 - Chocolate Chips – Not quite sweet enough for you?
 Try sprinkling in some chocolate chips.

-- Drizzle a simple vanilla glaze over the bread and sprinkle with sprinkles for a fun birthday breakfast.
+- Drizzle a simple vanilla glaze or cinnamon roll icing over the bread and sprinkle with sprinkles for a fun birthday breakfast.

 Serving: